mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 -   Test whether other dependent variables that should not be affected by the event are indeed unaffected.

     -   Use the same control and treatment period (DiD $\neq0$, there is a problem)

-### Rosenbaum Bounds

-[Rosenbaum Bounds] assess the overall sensitivity of coefficient estimates to hidden bias [@rosenbaum2002overt] without having knowledge (e.g., direction) of the bias.
-This method is also known as **worst case analyses** [@diprete2004assessing].

-Consider the treatment assignment is based in a way that the odds of treatment of a unit and its control is different by a multiplier $\Gamma$ (where $\Gamma = 1$ mean that the odds of assignment is identical, which mean random treatment assignment).

--   This bias is the product of an unobservable that influences both treatment selection and outcome by a factor $\Gamma$ (omitted variable bias)

-Using this technique, we may estimate the upper limit of the p-value for the treatment effect while assuming selection on unobservables of magnitude $\Gamma$.

-Usually, we would create a table of different levels of $\Gamma$ to assess how the magnitude of biases can affect our evidence of the treatment effect (estimate).

-If we have treatment assignment is clustered (e.g., within school, within state) we need to adjust the bounds for clustered treatment assignment [@hansen2014clustered] (similar to clustered standard errors)

-Then, we can report the minimum value of $\Gamma$ at which the treatment treat is nullified (i.e., become insignificant).
-And the literature's rules of thumb is that if $\Gamma > 2$, then we have strong evidence for our treatment effect is robust to large biases [@proserpio2017online]

-Packages

--   `rbounds` [@keele2010overview]

--   `sensitivitymv` [@rosenbaum2015two]

--   `sensitivitymw` [@rosenbaum2015two]